stairway/NordVPN-Wireguard-QR/docker/README.md

 #### IMPORTANT

 The `.sh` files in the `bin` directory all `cd` into this folder's parent directory.
-This means that from within those `.sh`, references to files will be as if the script existed one directory up.
+This means that from within those `.sh` files, references to other files will be as if the script existed one directory up.

 ## Step 1: Building the Docker Image (`bin/build.sh`)